-I found that simplifying life is one of the ways to make sure we have enough energy to focus on the beautiful and breathtaking.
+Simplifying is the best way to make sure you have enough energy to focus on the most important parts of life.

 We are going for simple here!